-What Is a Differential?
+What Is Differential Fluid?

-Maybe you’ve heard the term before but are unsure about what this part does and how it works.
 Keep reading to learn more about the different kinds of differential systems and why they’re important.

-The differential is made up of many parts.
-The main components are the ring and pinion gears.
+The main components of the differential are the ring and pinion gears.
 The ring gear is attached to the carrier assembly, and inside the carrier is a set of smaller gears.

 These smaller gears are often referred to as spider gears, which are made up of another set of pinion gears and the side gears.
 It is this set of gears that supplies the differential action.
 Following the power flow inside the differential, the pinion gear drives the ring gear, which rotates the carrier.